Durgaprasad9011/Ship_Detection_SAR_Data/README.md

 4) For each image file, I generated a corresponding text file with annotations in the YOLO-supported format.
 The bounding box (bbox) values were extracted from the respective train.json and test.json files.
 These values were then normalized by the height and width of the images, with a class information column added (prefixed with 0).
 Since, YOLO requires annotations in a 5-column format [class, x_min, y_min, x_max, y_max].

-5) The dataset folder structure is now organized as follows:

-Download the extracted dataset from [this link](https://drive.google.com/file/d/1iwsI2q533KHE2bnibfQDrcgpjTjKtBfH/view?usp=sharing).

 ## Model Training:

 - Used YOLOv8 Model for Ship Detection and trained on the dataset.